gchi66/pailin-abroad/lesson_docs/en/level_1.md

         is not

+**Contractions - ‘am not’**

 Remember that contractions are key in English because they help shorten your speech and make it sound natural.

 There is only one way to contract ‘I am not’:

 	I’m not

+**Contractions - ‘are not’ and ‘is not’**

 But there are two ways to contract ‘are not’ and ‘is not’ in a sentence, as you can see from these lines in the conversation: